Divination

 When you miss a day

 You will miss days.
 This is not failure.
-A daily practice isn't a streak — it's a relationship.
+A daily practice is a relationship, not a streak.
 Relationships survive missed days.
 What kills them is the decision that a missed day means the whole thing is over.

 Miss a day.
 Draw the next one.
 Continue.